 In addition to the required courses listed above, students interested in applying to graduate school in Psychology are strongly encouraged to become involved in a research project with a Psychology faculty member by securing enrollment in PSYCH 3390, Directed Studies.
 These positions are available on a limited and competitive basis.
 No enrollments in PSYCH 3390 are possible without special Instructor permission.
 Those invited to participate must obtain a special consent form from the instructor in order to enroll.
 Contact the Psychology Academic Advising office for more information on such positions (firstname.lastname@example.org).

-Graduates of the BA in Psychology at UM-St. Louis will be able to:
+Upon completion of the degree, graduates of the BA in Psychology program at UM-St. Louis will be able to:

 |EXPLORE - Humanities and Fine Arts||3|